 - Open curtains during daylight hours.

 The risks when people with dementia go missing are particularly high in the cold winter months.
 It can also happen without warning.
-He can get confused and disoriented even close to home.
-Contact your local Alzheimer Society for specific programs to help keep him safe.
+They can get confused and disoriented even close to home.
+Contact your local Alzheimer Society for specific programs to help keep them safe.